FJD-CEPH/aCNViewer/README.md

   + [gplots](https://cran.r-project.org/web/packages/gplots/index.html)
   + [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html)

-* [tQN](http://cbbp.thep.lu.se/~markus/software/tQN/tQN-1.1.2.zip) if you plan to process raw Illumina SNP arrays (to uncompress into `BIN_DIR`) and run tQN normalisation.
+* [tQN](http://cbbp.thep.lu.se/~markus/software/tQN/tQN-1.1.2.zip) if you plan to process raw Illumina SNP arrays (to uncompress into <a href="#binDir">`BIN_DIR`</a>) and run tQN normalisation.
 If the cluster file for the Illumina SNP array you plan to analyze is not in the tQN lib folder, you can download additional cluster files from [here](http://cbbp.thep.lu.se/~markus/software/tQN/)

 * Python with version &ge; 2.7